the-company-tcus/docs/docs/_usage/api.md

 ></iframe>
 ```

-The same for `container` prop.
-If no `container` prop is provided, the viewer
+The same for the `container` prop.
+If no `container` prop is provided, the
-will be rendered to a `div` element:
+viewer will be rendered to a `div` element:

 ```tsx
 <div id={divId} style={{ height: '100%', width: '100%' }} />